Danielratmiroff/pepelang/README.md

 #### What is Pepelang?
  - Pepelang is an open source programming language supported by me
  - Easy to learn and get started with (if you know spanish)
- - Built-in sequential execution without complex stuff like concurrency
+ - Built-in sequential execution (get your concurrency out of here! who needs speed anyways?)
  - Open for PR and improvements!

 ### Project